uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 Participation?

 iii.
-For what grade items are LLMs (such as ChatGPT) allowed in this course?

-Exam?

-Assignment?

-Lab?

-Project?

-Participation?

-iv.
 For what grade items is the use of online Q & A websites (such as Stack Overflow) allowed in this course?

 Exam?